leetvr/hy/docs/source/tutorial/capture-the-flag.rst

         world.spawnPlayer(player, BlockPos(0, 20, 0));
     } );

-The default behavior is to spawn the player in the world just above the origin (:math:`(x, y, z) = (0, 20, 0)`).
+The default behavior is to spawn the player in the world just above the origin, at :math:`(x, y, z) = (0, 20, 0)`.
 This is why your player spawned in Playtest Mode.

 We want to replace this behavior with something appropriate for this game.